Scomi Precision Engineering nuclear scandal: Company profile

 SCOPE was set up as a subsidiary to Scomi Group on 4 Dec 2001.
 Before SCOPE was set up as a subsidiary of Scomi, it was known as Prisma Wibawa Sdn.
 Bhd.
 (PWSB).
 At first, PWSB had no production facility but after SCOPE was set up, a production facility was set up in 2001 in Shah Alam.
 The General Manager of SCOPE was Shamsul Bahrin Rukiban.
 In 2001, SCOPE was reported to have secured a contract to supply components to a Dubai-based customer.

 In 2002, Scomi CEO, Shah Hakim Zain, was appointed director of SCOPE along with Mansor Tahir and Hilmy Zaini Zainal.
 In that year, the company had MYR250,000 in paid up capital.
 Assets of MYR1.5 million, turnover of MYR12 million and profits of MYR1 million.

 On 7 January 2005, Scomi Group Bhd proposed to acquire from SCOPE 250,000 ordinary shares of RM1.00 each, representing the entire issued and paid-up share capital of SCOPE for RM250,000 from its wholly owned subsidiary company, Scomi Sdn.
 Bhd.
 The control of the net assets and operations of SCOPE was effectively transferred to Scomi Group Bhd and the Group’s effective interest in SCOPE remained unchanged at 100%.

 BSA Tahir

 Soon after the NY Times article, the Malaysian police announced that one of Scomi's main backers, B.S.A.
 Tahir, had confessed to helping Dr Khan sell nuclear secrets and supplies to Iran and Libya.
-He was detained without trial from 2006 to 2008 for allegedly being a national security risk, having been accused of fraudulently convincing SCOPE to produce components for centrifuges to be used in Libya's secret uranium enrichment program.
+He was detained without trial from 2006 to 2008, for allegedly being a national security risk, having been accused of fraudulently convincing SCOPE to produce components for centrifuges to be used in Libya's secret uranium enrichment program.

 Scomi officials insisted that B.S.A.
 Tahir had misled them to believe that the parts were intended for the oil and gas industry.
-However, Tahir is reported to have said that Shah Hakim Zain and Kamaluddin both knew the final destination of the products.
+However, Tahir is reported to have said that, both Shah Hakim Zain and Kamaluddin knew the final destination of the products.
 He has accused Scomi of making fraudulent declarations and in 2009 he sued Shah Hakim and Kamaluddin for MYR75 million.